 The noise level of the C3 Pro and E1 are similar about 85 dB, depending on the motorcycle etc.

 On the strength of that reply I bought the helmet, and immediately found that it is pretty damn quite, unfortunately I haven’t been able to enjoy its acoustics, due to buffeting from the windscreen of my 950 Adventure.
 That’s not a helmet problem, that’s a bike problem, and was worse with both my previous helmets.
-To make a fair comparison against my Aria Condor (with neck curtain), and the HJC CL-ST, and HJC RPHA Max Evo, I rode standing up in clean air.
-The E1 was in deed quieter than the others.
+To make a fair comparison against my Aria Condor (with neck curtain), the HJC CL-ST, and HJC RPHA Max Evo, I rode standing up in clean air.
+The E1 was indeed quieter than the others.

 To get the best from the helmet’s design Schuberth recommends adjusting your motorcycle windscreen to direct air to the lower neck area.
 That should produce the quietest and most comfortable ride, but may not be possible on some bikes.

 I wore the helmet for a couple days of off-road riding at the Sweet Lamb rally complex in North Wales, culminating in a big adventure bike sprint race.
-The removable peak is a big selling point of this helmet, so too the ability to remove the visor and use a set a goggles, but due to the narrow opening, the only goggles that are guarenteed to fit are the Touratech Aventuro Mod goggles.
+The removable peak is a big selling point of this helmet, so too the ability to remove the visor and use a set a goggles, but due to the narrow opening, the goggles that are known to fit well are the Scott Hustle goggles.
 Even then, you’ll find that there’s no goggle strap at the rear to hold them place.
 That being said, this is an adventure helmet, and not too many are going wear goggles with a flip-up lid in anyhow.

 Being a flip style helmet, it’s heavier than a dedicated off road helmet, and the visor is not quite as wide.
 Again for adventure use (which is what this is designed for) it matters not a jot.
 I found it comfortable on the trails, and in the race I was limited far more by my ability than I was the helmet, that I didn’t even think about.